Ever stumbled upon content that left you feeling feelings?

-Again, you can use Welcome’s built-in editorial calendar to help you schedule any content release, campaign, as well as workflow.
+Again, you can use Content Marketing Platform’s built-in editorial calendar to help you schedule any content release, campaign, as well as workflow.
 In our marketing calendar, you can drag-and-drop projects (in this case, your pending upload) to shift deadlines, promoting agile planning to ensure a successful overall content marketing strategy.

-Leave All of Your Content Creation Burdens to Welcome!
+Leave All of Your Content Creation Burdens to Content Marketing Platform!

-Welcome is not your ordinary marketing orchestration platform.
+Content Marketing Platform is not your ordinary marketing orchestration platform.
 Ask Bank of America, Panasonic, Twitter, American Express.
-It’s fair to say that some of the world’s best marketers use Welcome (sorry for blowing our own trumpet, but it’s hard to argue with facts).
+It’s fair to say that some of the world’s best marketers use Content Marketing Platform (sorry for blowing our own trumpet, but it’s hard to argue with facts).

-In terms of content creation, Welcome accelerates the entire process, allowing you to get to market faster by automating workflows, proving, as well as approvals.
+In terms of content creation, Content Marketing Platform accelerates the entire process, allowing you to get to market faster by automating workflows, proving, as well as approvals.
 And boy, do marketers love speed and agility!

 Ready to give our content creation templates a try?
-Get started with a free Welcome account today!
+Get started with a free Content Marketing Platform account today!